arianofaoms/create-react-app/README.md

 2- Make the changes you wish under the package of choise (for react-scripts-aoms-lumi you obviously have to limit your scope to the react-scripts package under ".../packages/react-scripts")

+**IMPORTANT NOTE: Please comment each section of change by starting with AOMS-LUMI -your comment- and end with EO AOMS-LUMI -same comment for easy reference.**

 3- to publish the package: